aksh-200/Online-auction-system/README.md

  This system is designed as an online web-based application which shall be accessed by any device, either a computer, tablet, iPad, iPhone, mobile phone or PDAs.
 The scope of this application to build a user friendly auctioning website, where user will be able to auctioned any product which is available nearby or anywhere in the world.
 By using Online Auction management system it will be easy for auctioneer to make an auction and time saving also.
 By making auction through this application will help to reach maximum of buyers bidding .
 There will be a feature where bidder and seller can message each other

-Scope for online auction system
+Scope for online auction system:
 The scope for an online auction system encompasses the various features and functionalities that the system should include.
 Here's a concise scope:

 User Management: